 There is no reason to settle for a so-so cup of coffee.
-The coronavirus pandemic may have closed down countless coffee shops in 2020, but it’s never been easier to brew high-quality coffee at home.
 All you need is a good coffee maker that suits your preferred style and taste, along with a few expert tips on how to brew great coffee, every time you want a cup.

 Quite simply, finding the best coffee maker for you and using the same techniques employed by professional baristas can take your coffee-making to a whole new level.

 When we started looking into coffee makers, we wanted to expand beyond basic automatic drip machines and the very popular espresso makers that many people already have in their homes.
 We made sure to consider devices for each different brewing method, to allow for most (if not all) taste preferences and skill levels.

 To better understand different coffee maker types and how you can improve or tweak each method of brewing, we spoke with Tyler Schultz, Head of Coffee at MistoBox coffee subscription, and with Master Barista Giorgio Milos, from illycaffé.
 After talking to the experts and evaluating many products, here's what we ultimately found to be the best coffee makers.

 Bodum Chambord French Press: Great for people just starting to take the plunge into alternatives to the same ol’ drip machines.